-- We are in the process of hiring for any vacancies in priority positions of Revenue Officers and Auditors as well as replacing any who leave.
-As long as we maintain funding for those positions, they will continue to be the priority, but if we do not have funding for those positions, the results will be lost state revenue and reduced service to the public. - Legislative raises are important to DOR's ability to retain trained staff.
+- Once we have funding for them, we will hire for any vacancies in the priority positions of Revenue Officers and Auditors as well as replacing any who leave.
+These positions will continue to be the priority, but if we do not have funding for them, the result will be lost state revenue and reduced service to the public. - Legislative raises are important to DOR's ability to retain trained staff.
 Without legislative raises, an employee who is at the highest reclassification level for their job and for one reason or another has no opportunity for a move to management only has the prospect of receiving a raise if there is a realignment for their job class.
-Likewise, newer employees still at the first level could potentially have 1-2 years of experience performing a job and would make the same salary as a new employee.
+Likewise, newer employees still at the first level could potentially have 1-3 years of experience performing a job and would receive the same salary as a new employee.
 Both of these scenarios lead good employees to look for a new job. - Strategies to improve compliance require experienced professional and support staff; however, DOR cannot retain enough people to fill the gaps created when experienced people leave.
 Failure to retain employees once trained directly impacts results.
 There are too few advancement opportunities for professional staff; we are unable to match or compete with salaries of other State of Mississippi agencies and especially the private sector.
 This creates difficulty attracting and retaining accountants, information technology personnel, attorneys, revenue officers, and investigators.
 Inadequate number of persons performing the work adversely affects operational efficiency and effectiveness.